generalsoftwareinc/api-exception/README.md

 # How to use it

-    //At some point in the begining
+    //At some point in the beginning
     \GsiTools\ApiException::setErrorDictionary($app_errors_dictionary);

     try